jennyosato/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. Print the group the current user is part of 4.Change the owner of a file
 5. Create and empty file
+6. Add executive permission to the owner of a file